aboutcoders/scheduler-bundle/README.md

 </service>
 ```

-With this you will use the doctrine implementation of a schedule manager which uses the default doctrine entity manager.
-Note that the second argument of the service references the fully qualified name of your Schedule class.
+__Note:__ You need to replace `Acme\ScheduleBundle\Entity\Schedule` with the fully qualified class name of the entity class you created.

-#### Register the schedule iterator
+### Step 3: Register the schedule iterator

 The next step is to register an iterator for the schedule manager.
+This will be used by the symfony command to iterate over all schedules and dispatch an event in case it is due.
 To so you only have to define another service and tag it.

 ```xml
 <service id="acme_schedule_iterator" class="Abc\Bundle\SchedulerBundle\Iterator\ScheduleManagerScheduleIterator" public="true">